Identifiability of Hierarchical Latent Attribute Models: Identifiability of , Attribute Hierarchy, and Model Parameters: Establishing Sufficiency

+\begin{proposition} Consider a DINA-based HLAM.
+If Conditions A--C in Theorem \ref{thm-main} are satisfied and the true $\QQ$ is known in part to contain a submatrix $I_K$ for certain $K$ items, then the equivalence class of $\QQ$ defined by the attribute hierarchy $\mce$ is identifiable.
+That is, the specific $\QQ$ is not strictly identifiable within its equivalence class under any $\mce \neq \varnothing$, but the densified $\mc D^{\mce}(\QQ)$ and the sparsified $\mc S^{\mce}(\QQ)$ are identifiable. \end{proposition} The statement in Proposition \ref{prop-Q} that $\QQ$ is identifiable only up to its equivalence class is inherent to all the DINA- or DINO-type HLAMs and it is an inevitable consequence of any nonempty attribute hierarchy $\mce \neq \varnothing$; see Example \ref{exp-q-equiv}.
+But this statement will not undermine the efficacy of the identifiability conclusion, because $\mc D^{\mce}(\QQ)$ and $\mc S^{\mce}(\QQ)$ themselves are still identifiable and provide practical interpretability of the structural matrix.
+We next present a toy example illustrating how to apply Theorem \ref{thm-main} to check identifiability.

-\begin{example} Consider the attribute hierarchy $\{\alpha_1\to \alpha_2,\,\alpha_1\to\alpha_3\}$ among $K=3$ attributes as in Figure \ref{fig-q63}.
-The following structural matrix $\QQ_{7\times 3}$ satisfies Conditions $A$, $B$ and $C$ in Theorem \ref{thm-main}.
-In particular, the first 3 rows of $\QQ_{7\times 3}$ serves as $\QQ^0$ in Condition $A$.
-We call the two types of modifications of matrix $\QQ$ described in Conditions $B$ and $C$ by the name ``Operation'' $B$ and $C$, respectively.
-In the following equation, the matrix entries modified by Operations $B$ and $C$ are highlighted, and the resulting $\QQ^B_{7\times 3}$ and $\QQ^C_{7\times 3}$ indeed satisfies the requirements in Conditions $B$ and $C$.
-So the HLAM associated with $\QQ_{7\times 3}$ is identifiable.
+\begin{example} \normalfont{ Consider the attribute hierarchy $\{\alpha_1\to \alpha_2,\,\alpha_1\to\alpha_3\}$ among $K=3$ attributes as in Fig \ref{fig-q63}.
+The following $8\times 3$ structural matrix $\QQ$ satisfies Conditions A, B and C in Theorem \ref{thm-main}.
+In particular, the first 3 rows of $\QQ$ serve as $\QQ^0$ in Condition A, and the last 5 rows serve as $\QQ^\star$.
+In the following display, the matrix entries modified by the sparsifying operation in Condition B and the densifying operation in Condition C are highlighted.
+The resulting $\mc S^{\mce}(\QQ)$ and $\mc D^{\mce}(\QQ)$ satisfy the requirements in Conditions B and C. So the HLAM associated with $\QQ$ is identifiable. }

 \end{example}